 Hanoi easily enamors visitors with its character and quirks.
-On the surface, it may come across as disorganized to a Westerner travelling through, but upon further inspection, you’ll discover order in the chaos.
-Many backpackers launch or complete their Vietnam excursion in the capital city.
-Hanoi is the gateway to attractions such as Sa Pa and Ha Long Bay and most accommodations are quick to offer storage space during ventures to these nearby getaways.
+On the surface, it may come across as disorganized, but upon further inspection, you’ll discover order in the chaos.
+Hanoi is the gateway Sa Pa and Ha Long Bay, and most accommodations are quick to offer storage space during ventures to these nearby getaways.

-See You At Lily's is a hostel known for its super accommodating management and ideal location.
-The relaxed vibe and welcoming atmosphere attracts a young crowd - predominantly solo travelers, small groups and couples.
+See You At Lily's is a hostel known for accommodating management and ideal location.
+The relaxed vibe attracts a young crowd - predominantly solo travelers, small groups and couples.

-Vietnam Backpackers Hostel (The Original) in the Old Quarter is the very definition of insanity, with all-out raves each night.
-The food was delicious, the people were friendly and the location is top notch.
-It's located directly across from Hanoi's beer street, where travellers can get .50 cent USD bia hoi drafts and delicious fare peddled around by local vendors.
+Vietnam Backpackers Hostel in the Old Quarter is the very definition of insanity, with all-out raves each night.
+The food is delicious, the people are friendly and the location is directly across from Hanoi's beer street.

 May De Ville Backpackers Hostel offers the price tag most backpackers look for but doesn’t compromise on the quality.
-About a 14-minute walk out of the town center, the hostel has an on-site dining area and a cinema room to kick back and relax after a long day of sightseeing.
+About a 14-minute walk out of the town center, the hostel has an on-site dining area and a cinema room.

-Best banh mi: One thing is for certain: you must stop at Banh Mi 25 while you’re in Hanoi.
-This little food joint serves some of the freshest and satisfying sandwiches Hanoi has to offer.
+Best banh mi: Banh Mi 25 is a little food joint serving some of the freshest and most satisfying sandwiches Hanoi has to offer.
 The small, red-colored food truck is located just outside of a locksmith.

 Best overall street food: If you're interested in trying a bit of everything, don't pass up the famous Hanoi Night Market.
 This option is perfect if you’re in a group or if you can't decide what to eat.